 If your application for employment is unsuccessful, the Employer will hold your data on file for one year after the end of the relevant recruitment process.
 At the end of that period your data will be deleted or destroyed.
-Any information relating to criminal convictions and entitlement to live and work in the UK will be destroyed when an offer of employment is accepted by the successful candidate.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.
 The periods for which your data will be held will be provided to you in an Employee Privacy Notice.